haothitran/KlazBars/README.md

 ## Features

-- Reduce text taken up by hot key keybinds with modifiers.
 - Hide hotkey text on action buttons.
 - Hide macroname text on action buttons.
 - Display range indicator for spells and abilities on action buttons.